sergey-belikov/snx-packaged/README.md

 **!
 Only run these after building all packages !**

-Run script `./_test.all.sh` to run `snx usage` on matrix 'OS' - 'Version' - 'snx'.
+Run script `./_test.all.sh` to run `snx -h` on matrix 'OS' - 'Version' - 'snx'.

-"Checked" = create Docker container and successfull run `snx usage`.
+"Checked" = create Docker container and successfull run `snx -h`.
 Not more, not less.

 "Checked" on next Docker base images: